hannbusann/InverseKinematics/README.md

 ## Important function

-The constructor of InvKin class should be given your object is right leg or not.
+The constructor of InvKin class should be given whether your object is right leg or not.

-- LegInvKin
+- LegInvKin()
-  - input: The position(x,y,z) and orientation(r,p,y) of one foot.
+  - **Input**: The position(x,y,z) and orientation(r,p,y) of one foot.
-  - output: Angles of each joint in the order from up to down.
+  - **output**: Angles of each joint in the order from up to down.

-- CosineTheorem
+- CosineTheorem()

-  - using the law of cosines to get one angle's value in a triangle.
+  - Using the law of cosines to get one angle's value in a triangle.

-- GetDelta
+- GetDelta()

-  - get the angle between two vector(2D or 3D).
+  - Get the angle between two vector(2D or 3D).